chensxb97/object_detection_chatbot/README.md

 The Yolov3 detection algorithm utilised in this project are best used for specific angles and zoom.
 To accommodate traffic-camera view images and footage taken at multiple viewing points, we have to transform the images to a fixed viewing angle to conduct consistent analysis.

-Throughout my research, I discovered that using homography such as OpenCV's [Perspective Transform](https://www.pyimagesearch.com/2014/08/25/4-point-opencv-getperspective-transform-example/) could be used to resolve this issue.
-Due to its high complexity and the lack of time, I was unable to achieve this objective.
+During my research, I discovered that using homography such as OpenCV's [Perspective Transform](https://www.pyimagesearch.com/2014/08/25/4-point-opencv-getperspective-transform-example/) could resolve this issue.
+However, due to its high complexity and the lack of time, I was unable to achieve this objective.
 Instead, I managed to transform detected video frames to make them easier to analyse social distancing violations.
 Below is an example of this execution.

 ![Screenshot](Screenshots/image21.jpg)